 Parking Fee

 Parking is usually not included in rent in a big city.
-So that means you have to prepare yourself for more moving expenses for your car.
-It’s either you totally ditch your vehicle and rely on public transportation instead or bring it with you along with the expenses it may cost you once you move.
+So that means you must prepare yourself for more moving expenses for your car.
+Either you ditch your vehicle and rely on public transportation instead or bring it with you along with the expenses it may cost you once you move.

 Shipping Costs